u-boot/u-boot/doc/usage/fit/source_file_format.rst

     zstd                  zstd compressed
     ====================  ==================

+data-size
+    size of the data in bytes

 Conditionally mandatory property
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+data
+    Path to the external file which contains this node's binary data.
+Within
+    the FIT this is the contents of the file.
+This is mandatory unless
+    external data is used.

+data-offset
+    Offset of the data in a separate image store.
+The image store is placed
+    immediately after the last byte of the device tree binary, aligned to a
+    4-byte boundary.
+This is mandatory if external data is used, with an offset.

+data-position
+    Machine address at which the data is to be found.
+This is a fixed address
+    not relative to the loading of the FIT.
+This is mandatory if external data
+    used with a fixed address.

 os
     OS name, mandatory for types "kernel".
 Valid OS names are: